Madison S. Perry: Last years

 After his term as governor ended on October 7, 1861, Perry served as colonel of the 7th Florida Infantry Regiment until illness forced his resignation on April 30, 1863.
-He retired to his plantation in Rochelle, where he died in March 1865, shortly before the end of the American Civil War.
+He retired to his plantation in Rochelle, where he died in March 1865, aged 50 or 51, shortly before the end of the American Civil War.
 Survived by his wife and two children, he was buried in Oak Ridge Cemetery in Rochelle.

 The city of Perry, Florida, is named in his honor.
 The city of Starke, Florida, may have been named in his honor.
-Madison County is named after President James Madison.